braydenc303/gitPractice/README.md

     git checkout recovered-reset
     ```

-    You should now be in the recovered-reset branch that has the lines:
+    You should now be in the recovered-reset branch, and when you look at the experiments.txt file you will see that it has the lines:

     >Hello Git and GitHub
     >